Pleinfeld

-Pleinfeld is a Franconian municipality and market town in the Weißenburg-Gunzenhausen district, in the German state of Bavaria.
+Pleinfeld (/de/) is a Franconian municipality and market town in the Weißenburg-Gunzenhausen district, in the German state of Bavaria.
 It is situated in the Metropolitan Area of Nuremberg and in the Franconian Lake District.
 Pleinfeld is a nationally recognized recreation area.

 Geography

 Pleinfeld is located in central Bavaria, in the south of the administrative region Mittelfranken.
 The municipal area borders on the neighbouring Bavarian district Roth.
 Neighbouring townships are Pfofeld, Ellingen, Ettenstatt, Höttingen, Absberg, Spalt, Heideck and Röttenbach.
 The landscape is hilly and forested.

 Pleinfeld is situated on the rivers Swabian Rezat and Arbach, 8 km north of Weißenburg in Bayern, and 45 km south of Nuremberg.
 Other rivers in the municipality area are Brombach river and Banzerbach river, both tributary of the Swabian Rezat.
 The town's altitude is around 382 m above sea level.
 The highest point of the municipality is located near Dorsbrunn, 505 m asl.
 Pleinfeld is the biggest town at the Großer Brombachsee, a lake in the Franconian Lake District.
 Simultaneously, Pleinfeld is located on the most northern part of the Altmühl Valley Nature Park.